 You look at me but you’re not really looking at me.
 I am but a six-letter word, written in black.
 I am written in ALL CAPS.
 But obviously, it is still not loud enough for you.

 I was astounded.
 I have no idea how it came about.
 The exercise reminds us how rich our mind is.
 All we need to do is put our thoughts in writing, without any self-censorship.

 Two years ago, I started bringing a notebook with me, where I could just write mindlessly while waiting for a meeting or a delayed flight.

-When I read the notebook again after some time, I am always surprised knowing that I can come up with such writings or realising that I can recognise such minuscule details.
+When I read the notebook again after some time, I am always surprised knowing that I can come up with such writings or realizing that I can recognize such minuscule details.

 The notebook becomes a rich source for me to spice up the scene I’m working on or inserting ‘authentic’ conversations into my dialogues.
 Moreover, the notebook becomes an amazing portrait of my mind, of what’s going on inside of me, of how I see the world from the reality I choose.

-It helps me to see myself from a different point of view; and it reminds me of who I am, who I was and who I am capable of become.
+It helps me to see myself from a different point of view; and it reminds me of who I am, who I was, and who I am capable of becoming.